oSoWoSo/disroot-howto/pages/08.Forum/02.mailinglist/docs.en.md

 ----------
 # How mailinglist works in Discourse

-Discourse, the software used by Disroot, is a Forum software with malinglist functionalities.
+Discourse, the software used by Disroot, is a Forum software with mailinglist functionalities.
 It has what we for this tutorial call **Groups**.
 And those Groups can have or not **Categories** in them (think of them as subjects or main topics).
 As an example, the Disroot Group has several Categories dedicated to different subjects to organize discussions and exchange messages between users:

 ![](en/forum_ml1.png)